Red Town Hall (Szczecin): Architecture

-The Gothic Revival building is made from red and, to lesser extent, green bricks, and has a rectangular base, It is placed on an escarpment, with Stephen Báthory to the west and the Tobruk Square to the east.
+The Gothic Revival building is made from red and, to lesser extent, green bricks, and has a rectangular base.
+It is placed on an escarpment, with Stephen Báthory to the west and the Tobruk Square to the east.
 Its western entrance features a tarrace with representative staircases, and arcades, with four ceramic statues installed above the pillers.
 Made in 1869 by Emil Steiner, each has the height of 120 m, and represents one of four city's traits: manufacturing industry, agriculture, maritime shipping, and education.
-The interior staricase is decorated with a sculpture from 1659, depicting the coat of arms of Szczecin, which was moved from the Old Town Hall.
+The interior staricase is decorated with a Baroque relief from 1661, depicting the coat of arms of Szczecin, which was moved from the Old Town Hall.

-The building has two more avant-corps at its western corners.
+The building has two avant-corps at its western corners.
 Its façade is richly ornamented, featuring balconies, towers, acanthuses around its windows.
 The top of west and east walls features cartouches, depicting the city coat of arms, surrounded by two lions, holding the crown of House of Vasa above it.

 The main hall has the tall ceiling with rib vault, and featuring a skylight fron stained glass, as well as large paintings and iron chandeliers.